cybera/synthi/README.md

 cd client && npm install
 ```

 All source code is bind mounted into its respective container so any local changes will automatically be reflected in the running application without the need to restart containers or rebuild images.
-However, this does *not* include the `node_modules` directories because some modules have compiled components that need to be built for the correct architecture.
-Unfortunately that means `npm install` needs to be run locally *and* in the client and/or server containers when dependencies change.

 ### Scripts